zateutsch/pwa-docs/docs/builder/getting-started.md

 #### Requirements for Packaging
-* URL to your website
+* URL to your PWA
 * Web Manifest
 * Secure HTTPS connection